MAAP-Project/ept-tools/DEPLOYMENT.md

 When deploying to test environment(s), these CDK commands can be run locally by a maap-data-system-services developer or on an EC2 instance configured as detailed in the previous section.

-`GCC_PERMISSIONS_BOUNDARY_ENABLED` is a boolean environment variable used in CDK deployment to configure whether a PermissionsBoundary should be enabled.
-If `GCC_PERMISSIONS_BOUNDARY_ENABLED` is `True` then all CDK-managed AWS resources will include an [AWS Permissions Boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html), a requirement when deploying to a GCC-managed AWS account.

 Either clone this GitHub repository on the EC2 instance or scp the repository to the EC2 instance.

 Connect to the EC2 instance.